 - d.
 Maintain student records in compliance with the Family Educational Rights and Privacy Act (FERPA) and, upon request, provide copies of such student records to COLLEGE. - e.
-Collaborate with COLLEGE to:
+Collaborate with COLLEGE to: - i.

-- i.
 Determine support needs beyond those set forth with specificity herein; - ii.
 Provide comprehensive services to students, while avoiding duplication of efforts; and - iii.
-Develop and implement a communication plan to ensure key stakeholders are kept informed.
+Develop and implement a communication plan to ensure key stakeholders are kept informed. - f.
+Track: - i.

-- i.
 Students' activities in the HPOG program; and - ii.
 Students' job success for 6 months post-HPOG program completion. - g.
-Assure that COLLEGE is able to access student information relating to HPOG activities within fourteen (14) days of each HPOG activity. - h.
-Submit a statistical report to COLLEGE by the 30th day following the close of each quarter, summarizing, for the previous quarter: the number of students completing intake, the number of students enrolled into training; the number of students receiving case management, the number of students receiving placement services and the type of placement service, the number of students entering employment; the average wage at placement; and, the number of students retained in employment six months after initial placement. - i.
+Assure that COLLEGE is able to access student information relating to HPOG activities within fourteen (14) days of each HPOG activity.

+- h.
+Submit a statistical report to COLLEGE due on the following dates: 1/30/2019, 4/30/2019, 7/30/2019, and 10/30/2019, summarizing, for the previous quarter: the number of students completing intake, the number of students enrolled into training; the number of students receiving case management, the number of students receiving placement services and the type of placement service, the number of students entering employment; the average wage at placement; and, the number of students retained in employment six months after initial placement. - i.
 Cooperate with all review, evaluation and research activities related to HPOG including the implementation of random assignment.